European-Unified-ID/EUID-docs/README.md

 - **First-Party Relationships:** EUID allows advertisers to easily activate their first-party data on publishers across the open internet.

-- **Non-Proprietary (Universal) Standard:** EUID is accessible to all constituents in the advertising ecosystem who abide by the code of conduct, and no individual company controls access.
-This includes DSPs, SSPs, data providers, measurement providers, and identity services.
+- **Non-Proprietary (Universal) Standard:** EUID is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.
+No individual company controls access.

-- **Open Source:** EUID code will be transparent via an open-source framework.
+- **Open Source:** EUID code is transparent via an open-source framework.

-- **Interoperable:** EUID allows other identity solutions (commercial and/or proprietary) to integrate and provide EUIDs with their offering.
+- **Interoperable:** EUID allows other identity solutions (commercial and proprietary) to integrate and provide EUIDs with their offering.

-- **Secure and Encrypted Data:** EUID leverages multiple layers of security to secure PII and user data.
+- **Secure and Encrypted Data:** EUID leverages multiple layers of security to protect PII and user data.

 - **Consumer Control:** Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).
-For details, see [Core Components](#core-components).
+See also [Core Components](#core-components).

 ### Technical Design Principles

-- **Accountability:** Access requires members to abide by a code of conduct governed by an independent body.
+- **Accountability:** Access requires all participanaats to abide by a code of conduct governed by an independent body.

 - **Distributed Integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.

-- **Decentralized Storage:** Centralized location with PII-to-EUID mapping has been eliminated to block malicious actors.
+- **Decentralized Storage:** To block malicious actors, the frameworks provides no centralized storage of PII-to-EUID mappings.

 - **Lean Infrastructure:** Infrastructure is light and inexpensive to operate.